BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 # Pentesting cloud environments

 It seems there aren't many resources on cloud pentesting, so I decided to take matters into my own hands.
 I won't create any new learning material, instead I'll aggregate the best free resources I can find.
 Any CTFs or practical exercises I complete will be documented, as well as any notes I take on theoretical material.
+I skipped some labs that required a bit more setting up such as <a href="https://github.com/RhinoSecurityLabs/cloudgoat">CloudGoat 2.0</a> and <a href="https://github.com/ine-labs/AWSGoat">AWSGoat</a>, I cannot vouch for them but they seem like good training too.
+Hopefully it overlaps with the other resources and I don't miss out on much.

 This is more or less the usual process I take whenever I learn a new topic from online resources, only this time I'll be making it public.
 I'll be focusing on the cloud provider AWS.